thurgoodb/academic-kickstart/content/author/admin/_index.md

 +++

-I'm an IT Manager and inspirational leader who is interested in Cloud, DevOps, Infrastructure and all things IT.
+An IT pro, manager and leader focusing on Cloud, DevOps, IaaS, PaaS, CaaS, and all things IT.